Acupressure versus acupuncture–what’s the difference, how does each one work, and which one is more effective for plantar fasciitis?

 How Does Acupuncture Help Heel Pain?

 In acupuncture, very tiny needles are quickly inserted shallowly.
 It’s unclear exactly how this works to reduce pain, but researchers believe that the needle insertion stimulates blood flow and hormones to the affected area, drastically reducing pain.
 Several studies have shown acupuncture to be an effective method of temporarily reducing the symptoms of heel pain and plantar fasciitis.
-In one study, acupuncture showed to be 97% effective at temporarily reducing pain from plantar fasciitis, as compared to 76% of a control group that was administered medication.
+For example, this study by Dr. Tillu and Dr. Gupta showed that pain was significantly improved after 4 and 6 weeks of acupuncture treatment.

 How Does Acupressure Help Heel Pain?